How to use the command 'kubectl scale' (with examples)

 Explanation:

-: Specifies the path to the YAML file that describes the resource to be scaled.
+: This option specifies the path to the YAML file describing the resource configuration.
+The file path should point to a valid Kubernetes configuration file.

 Example output: